Archive - 2022

 Review — WHILE I WAS OUT by Jerry Redfield (Ecuador)

 While I Was Out: Two Years That Changed America — A Peace Corps Memoir by Jerry Redfield (Ecuador 1963-65) Peace Corps Writers Imprint 292 pages July 2022 $22.00 (paperback) Reviewed by Cynthia Nelson Mosca (Ethiopia 1967-69) • Shortly before “Hell no, we won’t go!” there was the Peace Corps.
 While I Was Out by Jerry Redfield, takes place during the years 1963 to 1965.
 Early years for the Peace Corps, turbulent years for our country.
 This book is a real story taken from the author’s journals and letters home.
 Our hero, Jerry, vacillates between confusion, frustration, and impatience.
-Will he be able to put aside his attitude toward time?
+Will he be able to put aside his attitude in time?
 Will he fall in love?
 Will he develop long term friendships?
 And ultimately will he fall in love with the people of Ecuador?
 In the ’60s we were nothing if not assured.
 Half of the youth of our country was absolutely certain . . .

 Read More